 - PET/CT: This type of nuclear imaging combines PET scans and CT scans to provide images that pinpoint the anatomic location of abnormal metabolic activity within the breasts.
 It can detect breast cancer, determine if it has spread, assess the effectiveness of a treatment plan and determine if the cancer has returned after treatment.

-- Scintimammography This imaging test, also known as nuclear medicine breast imaging, may be used to investigate a breast abnormality that has been discovered on mammography.
+- Scintimammography: This imaging test, also known as nuclear medicine breast imaging, may be used to investigate a breast abnormality that has been discovered on mammography.
 The procedure is noninvasive and involves the injection of a radiotracer, or drug that emits radioactivity, into the patient.
 Because the radiotracer accumulates differently in different kinds of tissue, it can help physicians determine whether cancer could be present, thus helping determine whether a biopsy or additional follow-up is necessary.
-While it is not a primary screening tool and does not replace mammography, some physicians have used it as an adjunct in women who are at elevated risk for breast cancer, but cannot undergo MRI screening.
+While it is not a primary screening tool and does not replace mammography, some physicians have used it as an additional tool in women who are at elevated risk for breast cancer, but cannot undergo MRI screening.

 If a lump is proven to be benign by these exams, no further steps may be needed.
 Your doctor may want to monitor the area at future visits to check if the breast lump has changed, grown or gone away.